 - Rabbit biocontrol in Australia: key facts - Key facts about the history of rabbits and rabbit biocontrol in Australia

-- RHDV K5: Frequently asked questions - All your key questions about RHD Boost and the proposed release of the new RHDV K5 strain answered.
+- RHDV1 K5: Frequently asked questions - All your key questions about RHD Boost and the proposed release of the new RHDV K5 strain answered.

 - How to report rabbit numbers, disease and dead rabbits - In preparation for the release of RHDV1 K5, landholders and the community are being asked to lend a hand in developing baseline information about rabbit populations before the release, and […]

-- RHDV K5: What about my pet rabbit? - The currently registered vaccine is likely to continue to protect pet rabbits against this disease after release of K5
+- RHDV1 K5: What about my pet rabbit? - The currently registered vaccine is likely to continue to protect pet rabbits against this disease after release of K5

 - Rollout of RHDV1 K5 in Australia: information guide - This booklet provides information on rabbit biocontrol in Australia and the RHD Boost project.
 It outlines how to get involved in the proposed release of RHDV1 K5 and where you can get further information.